shenwei356/rush/README.md

   -v, --assign stringSlice        assign the value val to the variable var (format: var=val, val also supports replacement strings)
   -c, --continue                  continue jobs.
 NOTES: 1) successful commands are saved in file (given by flag -C/--succ-cmd-file); 2) if the file does not exist, rush saves data so we can continue jobs next time; 3) if the file exists, rush ignores jobs in it and update the file
-      --dry-run                   print command but not run -d, --field-delimiter string    field delimiter in records, support regular expression (default "\s+") -i, --infile stringSlice        input data file, multi-values supported -j, --jobs int                  run n jobs in parallel (default value depends on your device) (default 4) -k, --keep-order                keep output in order of input -n, --nrecords int              number of records sent to a command (default 1) -o, --out-file string           out file ("-" for stdout) (default "-") -D, --record-delimiter string   record delimiter (default is "\n") (default " ")
-  -J, --records-join-sep string   record separator for joining multi-records (default is "\n") (default " ")
-  -r, --retries int               maximum retries (default 0)
-      --retry-interval int        retry interval (unit: second) (default 0) -e, --stop-on-error             stop all processes on first error(s)
+      --dry-run                   print command but not run -d, --field-delimiter string    field delimiter in records, support regular expression (default "\\s+") -i, --infile stringSlice        input data file, multi-values supported -j, --jobs int                  run n jobs in parallel (default value depends on your device) (default 4) -k, --keep-order                keep output in order of input -n, --nrecords int              number of records sent to a command (default 1) -o, --out-file string           out file ("-" for stdout) (default "-") -D, --record-delimiter string   record delimiter (default is "\n") (default "\n") -J, --records-join-sep string   record separator for joining multi-records (default is "\n") (default "\n") -r, --retries int               maximum retries (default 0) --retry-interval int        retry interval (unit: second) (default 0) -e, --stop-on-error             stop all processes on first error(s)